sgarcia0206/comp122-f23/format-encodings/notes_09_27.md

 ## Today's Agenda:
    1. Lecture
-      - Complete: Introduction to Formating and Encodings
+      - Complete: Introduction to Formatting and Encodings

    1. Lab:
       - Provide Examples of table lookup